-- 1. The Company always emphasizes the transparency and reasonableness of the management system.
-As part of the management system, Work Rules were formulated based on the Labor Standards Act and other related regulations and submitted to Tainan City Government under the reference no. 1090176234.
-To support the paperless policy, the Work Rules has been posted on the internal system, which is accessible electronically for reference.
+- 1.The company has always attached great importance to the clarity and rationalization of the management system, and has formulated "Work Rules" in accordance with the Labor Standards Act and related laws and regulations, which have been submitted to Tainan City Government under the reference no. 1090176234.
+In response to the paperless policy, the Work Rules has been posted on the internal system, which is accessible electronically for reference.
 Article 7~12 of the Work Rules has covered the ethical obligations of the employees, therefore no additional codes of ethical conduct was established. - 2.
 The core value of the Company's culture emphasizes employee integrity, workplace ethics, creativity and ambition.
 These core values are manifested in the form of company regulations, such as, Personnel Management Regulations, Measures of Prevention and Handling Sexual Harassment at Work, Gender Equality Employment Regulations.
 When carrying out the internal audit as a part of the internal control system, the implementation and enforcement of these regulations are the focus of the auditing.
 These core values have been also integrated into the new employees orientation, company meetings and various company events.
-The regulations are also available on the internal systems for reference. - 3.The domestic subsidiaries are in compliance with the aforementioned regulations.
+The regulations are also available on the internal systems for reference. - 3.
+The domestic subsidiaries are in compliance with the aforementioned regulations.
 The foreign subsidiaries shall comply with the local laws and regulations.